Atom-surface interaction induced by quenched monopolar charge disorder: Introduction

 With regard to the interaction between material surfaces, there have been studies on the effect of a random surface potential~\cite{camp1991,speake1996,behunin2014a,ke2023,speake2003,behunin2014b,behunin2012,fosco2013}, as well as studies on the effect of random bulk and surface monopolar charges~\cite{naji2005,podgornik2006,naji2010,sarabadani2010,dean2011,rezvani2012}.
 We are thus motivated to investigate the force on an atom induced by the presence of random quenched monopolar charges in the bulk as well as the surface of a planar dielectric substrate.
 A related study is Ref.~\cite{carter2011}, which pertains to the broadening of the energy levels of a Rydberg atom induced by surface patches with random potentials.
 The authors calculated the variance of the {\em first}-order perturbation correction to the atomic energy levels induced by the random patch potentials.
 On the other hand, as we are interested in the correction to the Casimir-Polder shift induced by the charge disorder, we have calculated this correction using {\em second}-order perturbation theory, as the first-order perturbation correction vanishes under averaging over the charge disorder statistics.
 As we focus on small atoms, we neglect multipolar terms higher than the dipolar one in the Hamiltonian.

 \

-In this paper, we investigate the atom-surface interaction arising from quenched monopolar charge disorder.
+In this paper, we investigate the atom-surface interaction arising from the type of monopolar charge disorder which is {\em quenched}~\cite{ziman1979}, which means that the disorder does not relax on experimental timescales.
+Quenched disorder is quite prevalent and not limited to electrostatic ones, but occur in many other physical domains as well, such as DNA sequences~\cite{lu2015,lu2016} and liquid crystalline polymer networks~\cite{lu2011,lu2012,lu2013}.
 Our paper is organized as follows.
 In Sec.~II, we introduce a model of quenched charge disorder, and obtain an expression which relates the energy level shift in an atom induced by monopolar charge disorder to the atom's polarizability and the disorder-induced electric field.
 In Sec.~III, we study the behavior of the energy shift induced by the surface and bulk charge disorders for the following two scenarios: (i)~an atom near a semi-infinite dielectric slab, and (ii)~an atom confined to the vacuum gap between two coplanar and semi-infinite slabs, which we assume to be made of the same dielectric material.
 For the first scenario, we also compare the behavior of the disorder-induced force with that of the nonresonant Casimir-Polder force, which can be of relevance to Casimir-Polder force measurements.
 The second scenario can be relevant to atoms confined in rectangular hollow cores and atom waveguides~\cite{nha1996}.
-Finally, in Sec.~IV, we illustrate our results using the example of a metastable ${{\rm He^\ast}}$ atom near vitreous ${\rm SiO_2}$, which is an insulator.
+To connect with the pre-existing literature and for simplifying the appearance of the equations, we have expressed our results using cgs units.
+Finally, in Sec.~IV, we illustrate our results using the example of a metastable helium atom in the $n=2$ triplet state near vitreous ${\rm SiO_2}$, which is an insulator.